byoung77/Approximate-Nearest-Neighbors-Project/README.md

 - performance is shaped strongly by `pool_factor`, `neighbors_bottom`, `neighbors_upper`, and `exp_level`
 - because the implementation is meant to be understandable, some parts favor clarity over micro-optimization

+# Test Suites

+The project includes two parallel test suites: one for **cosine similarity** and one for **Euclidean distance**.
+The two scripts are structurally the same, differing mainly in the metric used and in the way synthetic data are generated.
+The cosine version builds normalized cluster data on the unit sphere, while the Euclidean version uses an analogous setup in ordinary Euclidean space.

+Each test suite is designed to study how the `VectorStore` behaves as several important parameters vary:

+- **dimension** (`dim`)
+- **dataset size**
+- **expected layer height** (`exp_level`)
+- **search breadth** (`pool_factor`)
+- **cluster separation**

+For each experimental condition, the script generates synthetic clustered data, builds a vector store, and compares ANN search against a brute-force baseline.

+## Data generation

+In the cosine test suite, the data consist of three Gaussian clusters whose centers lie at controlled angular separations.
+The three regimes are:

+- `wide_clusters`
+- `moderate_clusters`
+- `close_clusters`

+This makes it possible to test the ANN structure under increasingly difficult retrieval settings.
+Queries are generated from several locations distributed around and between the cluster centers, so the benchmark is not limited to only easy “near-center” queries.

+## What is measured

+For each parameter combination, the test suite records three main quantities:

+- **build time**: time required to construct the vector store
+- **brute-force query time**: average time for exact nearest-neighbor retrieval
+- **ANN retrieval statistics**:
+  - **recall**: fraction of true top-`k` neighbors recovered
+  - **inflation**: ratio comparing brute-force average neighbor quality to ANN average neighbor quality
+  - **query time**: average ANN search time

+Together, these measurements show the central ANN tradeoff: faster query performance than brute force, at the cost of returning approximate rather than exact neighbors.

+## Parameters explored

+The cosine and Euclidean test suites both vary:

+- dimensions from 5 up to 100
+- dataset sizes from 30,000 up to 120,000 total points
+- several values of `exp_level`
+- several values of `pool_factor`

+This allows the experiments to probe how search quality and runtime change as the graph becomes taller, denser, or more aggressively searched.

+### Why these tests matter

+These test suites were designed not just to confirm that the implementation runs, but to investigate how its design choices affect behavior.
+In particular, they make it possible to study:

+- how increasing `pool_factor` improves recall while increasing search cost
+- how `exp_level` affects graph structure and retrieval quality
+- how performance changes with dimension and dataset size
+- how much more difficult retrieval becomes as clusters move closer together

+The Euclidean test suite mirrors the cosine test suite so that the same general conclusions can be compared across the two supported metrics.